Risks & opportunities

 Operational risks

-5. Information security & data privacy
+4. Information security & data privacy

-6. Availability of systems & critical processes
+5. Availability of systems & critical processes

-7. Stock management
+6. Stock management

-8. Supply chain continuity
+7. Supply chain continuity

-9. Attract and retain qualified Coolbluers
+8. Attract and retain qualified Coolbluers

 Qualified and talented people are key to our success.
 That is why we are always happy to welcome new Coolbluers and help them build their career within Coolblue.
-At the same time, we see that the competition for skilled personnel remains high.
+At the same time, the competition for skilled personnel remains high.
 We offer Coolbluers careers rather than jobs, in which we help them continuously refine their skillset.
 For example, we offer them various training courses at our in-house training facilities.
 This way, we actively help them build their career within Coolblue.

-10. Health, safety, and environment
+9. Health, safety, and environment

 Finance & reporting risk

-11. Finance and liquidity
+10. Finance and liquidity

 Compliance risk

-12. Regulatory compliance
+11. Regulatory compliance

 Enhancement of our risk management system